TrumLxrd/Barold/README.md

    heroku ps:scale worker=1
    ```

-## 📝 Main Commands Details

-### Ping Command
-Checks the bot's latency and responsiveness.
-Useful for monitoring bot health and connection quality.

-### Meme Command
-Generates memes using predefined templates from the `data.json` file.
-Users can specify top and bottom text to customize the meme.
-The bot uses Canvas to render text on random meme templates.

-### Tweet Command
-Creates realistic-looking fake tweet images.
-Users specify a username and tweet content, and the bot generates an image resembling a Twitter/X post.

-### Eval Command (Owner Only)
-A powerful developer command that allows the bot owner to execute arbitrary JavaScript code.
-This is restricted to the owner ID specified in the environment variables for security reasons.

 ## 🛡️ Security Notes

 - The `eval` command is restricted to the bot owner only (checked via `OWNERID` environment variable)